mworion/MountWizzard4/docs/source/overview.rst

         - yes
         - yes
         - yes
-        - No
+        - no
     *   - Pegasus UPB
-        - No
+        - no
-        - No
+        - no
         - yes
-        - Yes
+        - yes
     *   - Cover
-        - No
+        - yes
-        - No
+        - yes
         - yes
-        - Not tested
+        - not tested

 It is recommended to use mount firmware 2.16 or later as some of the functions don't work with older firmware versions.